MEDICAL SECOND OPINION

-Gastric bypass surgery is primarily based on the direct diversion of food to the last segment of the small intestines without running through the stomach and a great portion of the small intestines.
-Obesity is characterized with highest increase in prevalence around the world.
-Even though there are tens of medical etiologies of obesity, the most important ones are abnormal weight gain and sedentary lifestyle.
-Life time of obese patients is approximately 15 years shorter than other people due to diseases caused by obesity, including but not limited to hypertension, type 2 diabetes, hyperlipidemia, ischemic heart disease etc. Obesity is a risk factor for cancers such as colorectal cancers, breast cancer and prostate cancer.
+Gastric bypass surgery is primarily based on the direct diversion of food to the last segment of the small intestines without running through the stomach and a significant portion of the small intestines.
+The highest increase in prevalence around the world characterizes obesity.
+Even though there are tens of medical etiologies of obesity, the most important ones are abnormal weight gain and a sedentary lifestyle.
+The lifetime of obese patients is approximately 15 years shorter than other people due to diseases caused by obesity, including but not limited to hypertension, type 2 diabetes, hyperlipidemia, ischemic heart disease, etc. Obesity is a risk factor for cancers such as colorectal cancer, breast cancer, and prostate cancer.

-There are various types of gastric bypass surgery: these are Roux-en-Y gastric bypass and biliopancreatic diversion with duodenal switch.
+There are various types of gastric bypass surgery: Roux-en-Y gastric bypass and biliopancreatic diversion with a duodenal switch.

-These methods aim bypassing foods directly to duodenum or initial segments of small intestine with no or minimal contact of foods to stomach by removing a part of stomach or without need to remove a part of stomach.
+These methods aim to bypass foods directly to the duodenum or initial segments of the small intestine with no or minimal contact of foods to the stomach by removing a part of the stomach or without needing to remove a part.
 Recently, those surgeries can be performed with laparoscopic methods.
-Comparing to sleeve gastrectomy, surgery-related complications are more commonly accompanied by long-term postoperative metabolic problems in all of these methods.
-More weight loss is achieved and can be maintained up to 2 years.
-While they require more vitamin supplements, they bring about problems, such as chronic diarrhea, bad breath etc.
+Compared to sleeve gastrectomy, surgery-related complications are more commonly accompanied by long-term postoperative metabolic problems in all of these methods.
+More weight loss is achieved and can be maintained for up to 2 years.
+While they require more vitamin supplements, they bring about problems such as chronic diarrhea, bad breath, etc.

-The surgeries that are carried for weight loss are called bariatric surgery.
-Common purpose of them is to reduce the excess weight and thus prevent life threatening complications caused by obesity, such as heart diseases, high blood pressure, sleep apnea, diabetes mellitus etc.
+The surgeries that are carried out for weight loss are called bariatric surgery.
+The common purpose is to reduce excess weight and thus prevent life-threatening complications caused by obesity, such as heart diseases, high blood pressure, sleep apnea, diabetes mellitus, etc.

 There are some criteria for gastric bypass surgery to be performed.
-First of all, the patient should fail optimal or target body weight despite diet and exercise.
+First, the patient should not optimal or target body weight despite diet and exercise.
 Just as the case for all health issues, surgery should be considered as the last option.
-The commonly accepted two criteria are high BMI (>40) or lower BMI (35-39) accompanied by coexisting obesity-induced serious health conditions.
-Therefore, it will be the most suitable approach for you to ask all your questions to your surgeon before deciding on a gastric bypass surgery to manage the post operative period.
+The commonly accepted two criteria are high BMI (>40) or lower BMI (35-39), accompanied by coexisting severe obesity-induced health conditions.
+Therefore, it will be the most suitable approach for you to ask all your questions of your surgeon before deciding on gastric bypass surgery to manage the postoperative period.

 • Bleeding